allison-godfrey/allison-godfrey.github.io/_posts/2019-05-16-whats-my-grade.md

 ---
-title: "But...
-What's My Grade?"
+title: "but... what's my grade?"
 date: 2019-05-16 00:00:00
 featured_image: '/images/cover2.png'
 excerpt: It’s the fourth week of school.
 I’m in the middle of handing back student quizzes, running all over the classroom trying to get them all back under 5 minutes.
 Teachers definitely get their steps in.
 I graded these quizzes a bit differently and am anxiously awaiting the student responses...